HugoJourdan/Color-Flow/README.md

 # ABOUT

-**Color Flow** is a Palette Plugin to help organize and gamify your workflow by allowing users to maximize the potential of Color Layer Labels by applying meaningful and visual feedback based on customizable categories and color-coded progress bars.
+**Color Flow** is a Palette Plugin to help organize and gamify your workflow by tracking progress through visual feedback.
+It works by assigning meaning to Layer Color Labels which are sorted into a series of customizable catogories and made directly accessable through the sidebar.
+Checkboxes and color-coded progress bars help to easily identify and update which step you are on in a workflow.

 <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/ColorFlow_thumbnail.jpg?raw=true" width="900">